 - Muscle pain or weakness, dark urine, or trouble passing urine.

-- Sudden deaths have happened with this drug in children with some heart problems or heart defects.
-Stroke, heart attack, and sudden death have also happened in adults taking this drug.
-Call your child’s doctor right away if your child has a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.
+- Heart attacks, strokes, and sudden deaths have happened in adults taking this drug.
+Sudden deaths have also happened in children with some heart problems or heart defects.
+Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

 - Feeling nervous and excitable.